 1. Cognitive Restructuring

-It’s a successful technique that helps people change how they think and restructure negative thought patterns into healthier versions.
+It’s a successful technique that helps people change their thoughts and restructure negative thought patterns into healthier versions.
 This way, CBT can enable recovering drug addicts to avoid triggers.

 2. Behavioral Strategies